datacentricdesign/lab/pages/tools/privacy.md

 layout: minimal
 title: "Privacy Policy"
 permalink: /tools/privacy
-description: "Privacy Policy"
+description: "Last updated: May 8, 2020"
 ---

-Last updated: May 8, 2020

 This privacy policy ("Policy") describes how we, the [Data-Centric Design Lab](https://datacentricdesign.org), collect, use and share personal data of users of our tools: